Sergioarg/gas-emissions-app/backend/README.md

 ## Overview

 This documentation outlines how to set up and use the Gas Emissions API, a Django backend designed for secure and efficient management of greenhouse gas emissions data.
 The API follows Domain-Driven Design (DDD) principles and provides comprehensive filtering capabilities.

-## API Endpoints

-The API provides read-only access to emissions data with advanced filtering capabilities:

-### Emissions Management

-- **List Emissions**: `GET /api/emissions/` - Retrieve emissions with optional filtering

 ## Getting Started